URV-teacher/bmde-linux/README.md

 # Components
 ## Libraries provided by devkitPro
-From the original `BMDE` environment.
-Originally obtained from devkitPro updater v1.6.0 for Windows.
+From the original BMDE environment.
+Originally obtained from devkitPro updater v1.6.0 for Windows (AFAIK lost media currently).

 | Library     | Version  |
 |-------------|----------|